Dutch Schultz: Trials for tax evasion

-In the early 1930s, U.S. Attorney Thomas Dewey had set his sights on convicting Schultz for non-payment of federal taxes.
+In the early 1930s, United States Attorney Thomas Dewey had set his sights on convicting Schultz for non-payment of federal taxes.
 Schultz was indicted in New York in January 1933 and became a fugitive.
-(Dewey subsequently left the Justice Department, first for private practice, then as a state-appointed Special Prosecutor and D.A.)
-Schultz surrendered in Albany, New York, in November 1934.
-This was part of his plan to have his trials moved from New York City to upstate.
+He surrendered in Albany in November 1934 as part of a plan to have his trials moved from New York City to upstate.
 His first tax evasion trial, in Syracuse, ended in a hung jury, with many speculating he'd bribed the jurors.
-He would face retrial in Malone, New York.
+He would face retrial in Malone.

 With the case going to a second trial, Schultz quickly set about presenting himself to the townspeople of Malone as a country squire and good citizen.
-He donated cash to local businesses, gave toys to sick children, and performed other charitable deeds.
-The strategy worked, as he was acquitted of tax evasion in late summer 1935.
-The mayor of New York, Fiorello La Guardia, was so outraged at the verdict that he issued an order that Schultz should be arrested on sight should he return to the city.
-As a result, Schultz was forced to relocate his base of operations across the Hudson River to Newark.
+He donated cash to local businesses, gave toys to sick children and performed other charitable deeds.
+The strategy worked, as he was acquitted in late summer 1935.
+New York Mayor Fiorello La Guardia was so outraged at the verdict that he issued an order that Schultz should be arrested on sight should he return to the city.
+As a result, Schultz was forced to relocate his base of operations across the Hudson River to Newark, New Jersey.